RaulRF02/GeoAPP/README.md

 # GeoAPP

-The objective of this project is to implement a C++ programmer that evaluates hourly electricity prices at run time.
+The objective of this project is to implement a C++ scheduler that evaluates hourly electricity prices at run time.
 Based on these values, the algorithm will geo-distribute the workload of an application or task.

 ## General Information

--  **Title of TFG:** Geodistributed Distribution Algorithm for Energy Saving

 - **Author** Raúl Rodríguez Fernández